What is the Uniform Commercial Code (UCC)?

 Article 2A: Leases

 Article 4: Bank Deposits and Collections

 Article 5: Letters of Credit

 The original UCC was published in 1952, and has undergone many revisions to include many new amendments.
 However, not all states have adopted all of the revisions, so it is best to check to be sure your state has adopted the latest revision to one or another UCC Section.

 It is vital to note that the UCC has no legal force, it is only a model or recommendation for what a state’s commercial code might include.
 That being said, every U.S. state has adopted some version of the UCC, and those state versions do have legal force.

 The individual sections of the UCC can be difficult to understand.
 The UCC includes special clarifications called the Official Comments to make sense of the section rules.
 They are written for each section, in layman’s terms, and sometimes provide explanatory examples.
 Because state commercial codes are derived from the UCC, the Official Comments of the UCC can still be a good resource to help you understand the section in question, regardless of what state you are dealing with.

-The Lander and Cheyenne lawyers of Hathaway & Kunz may be able to help you understand the Uniform Commercial Code as well as help with other aspects of your business conducts.
+The Cheyenne lawyers of Hathaway & Kunz may be able to help you understand the Uniform Commercial Code as well as help with other aspects of your business conducts.
 Click here or call us today at (307) 634-7723 to schedule a consultation.